TONX Cash-Secured Put Strategy

 TONX thesis for this cash-secured put

-The market-implied 1-standard-deviation range for TONX extends from approximately $2.10 on the downside to $5.32 on the upside.
+The market-implied 1-standard-deviation range for TONX extends from approximately $1.46 on the downside to $3.96 on the upside.
 A TONX cash-secured put lets a trader earn premium while waiting to acquire TONX at the strike price; the strategy is most attractive when the trader is comfortable holding the underlying at that level and IV is rich enough to compensate for the assignment risk.
-Current TONX IV rank near 26.07% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on TONX at 151.80%.
-As a Financial Services name, TONX options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to TONX-specific events.
+Current TONX IV rank near 30.16% is mid-range against its 1-year distribution, so the IV signal is neutral; the cash-secured put thesis on TONX should anchor more to the directional view and the expected-move geometry.
+As a Technology name, TONX options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to TONX-specific events.

 Frequently asked questions

-- A cash-secured put on TONX is the cash-secured put strategy applied to TONX (stock).
+A cash-secured put on TONX is the cash-secured put strategy applied to TONX (stock).
 The strategy is structurally neutral to slightly bullish: A cash-secured put sells an out-of-the-money put while holding cash equal to the strike-times-100 obligation, keeping the premium when the underlying stays above the strike.
-With TONX stock trading near $3.71, the strikes shown on this page are snapped to the nearest listed TONX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With TONX stock at $2.71 on the most recent close, the strikes shown on this page are snapped to the nearest listed TONX chain strike and the premiums come straight from that session's bid/ask midpoint.

-- The breakeven for the TONX cash-secured put priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+The breakeven for the TONX cash-secured put priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current TONX market-implied 1-standard-deviation expected move is approximately 43.52%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The TONX market-implied 1-standard-deviation expected move in the same options snapshot is approximately 46.30%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.